Utilon/MutaPipe_Repo/files_for_README/old_README.md

 ### Minimum Requirements

 - stable internet connection
-- python > 3.6.8
+- python > 3.6.8 (?)
-	- Biopython
-- NCBI BLAST+
-- RAM: >16GB)
+- RAM: ?? (works fine with 16GB)
 - Space required by the installation: 36 MB
-- Scratch space for usage: depends the number and and size of PDB structures associated with the input genes. *NOTE: To check how many structures are available for your genes of interest, run the command `python3 00_search_pdb.py -g GENES_OF_INTEREST`.
-This will generate console output as well as csv files both of which provide an overview of how many structures have been identified for your input genes.*
+- Scratch space for usage: depends the number and and size of PDB structures associated with the input genes.
+To check how many structures are available for your genes of interest, run the command `python3 00_search_pdb.py -g GENES_OF_INTEREST`.
+This will generate console output as well as csv files both of which provide an overview of how many structures have been identified for your input genes.

 ### Local Deployment